AJ-Pike/AJ-Pike/README.md

 - 👀 I’m interested in studying Software Engineering as an apprentice.
 - 🌱 I’m currently learning Computer Science A-Level.
 - 💞️ I’m looking to collaborate on Software Development, currently just teaching myself and looking for projects.
-- 📫 How to reach me: amelia.pike42@gmail.com
+- 📫 How to reach me: amelia.pike42@gmail.com, IG: Amelia_Joy8

 <!---
 AJ-Pike/AJ-Pike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.